justliamxxiv/justliamxxiv/README.md

 - 💞️ I’m looking to collaborate on front-end web dev projects or gigs.
 - 📫 How to reach me {check public profile}.
 - 😄 Pronouns: he/him/his.
-- ⚡ Fun fact: i play call of duty mobile. i'm a noob though.
+- ⚡ Fun fact: i like to read.

 <!---
 justliamxxiv/justliamxxiv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.